Minocrisy/Vidocrisy/memory-bank/progress.md

 - Image path handling in the public directory requires careful attention
 - TypeScript type definitions for some components need improvement
 - Potential resource constraints in GitHub Codespaces for video processing
-- API usage limits will need careful management
+- API usage limits will need careful management (caching implemented to help)
 - Video storage strategy needs refinement as project progresses
+- Need to test Hedra API integration with real API keys
+- Error handling for API failures could be more robust

 ## Testing Status
 - Testing plan defined in technical documentation